bvz2000/use/README.md

 The use system end user data (the custom environments the end user wishes to manage) is comprised of small text files that end in ".use" (also known as 'use packages').

 One of these files must exist for every version of every application or library or environment you wish to be manged by the use system.

 #
-### Use Package Search Paths

-The use system uses search paths to identify where to look for these use packages.
-As such, these .use files must live somewhere in one of these search paths.
-There are TWO types of search paths:

-- auto-version search paths
-- baked-version search paths

-The functionality and differences between these two types of use packages is discussed below.
-These two search paths have default values:

-- `/opt/apps` <- default path for auto-versions.
-- `opt/use` <- default path for baked versions.

-You may modify or add to these paths through the use of specific environmental variables (also described below).

-Note: The actual applications and libraries that are managed by these use packages may live *anywhere* on the system or network.
-I have a preferred setup which I describe below, but the actual structure of where use packages and the files they represent is completely free-form.
-This means you may place the .use files anywhere on your network that you find suitable (as long as you include these locations in the search paths).
-Your applications, tools, libraries, and other items that are managed by these use packages may be anywhere on your network as well (and do *not* need to be added to any search paths in order for the use system to work).

-#
 ### Use Package Format